Welcome back to our Complete PPC Management Guide - Part 2.

 We’ll assume you went through the first part of this guide covering the fundamentals of Google Ads.

-Now, when you know how Google Ads work, let’s move on to the next step implementing the key concepts - setting up your Google Ads account.
+Now, when you know how Google Ads works, let’s move on to the next step of implementing the key concepts - setting up your Google Ads account.

 You need a website with highly specific landing pages and a Google account before starting a PPC ad campaign.